 14) My Way (Frank Sinatra)

-Being your own man is the central theme of the song, and that could exactly be the send-off that your loved one deserved and needs.
+Being your own person is the central theme of the song, and that could exactly be the send-off that your loved one deserved and needs.
+A popular song for older generations, this song’s relevance makes it one of the best funeral songs for your grandpa.

 15) If Tomorrow Never Comes (Garth Brooks)